Made from pasteurized cow's milk

 Fat content: 60%

 Aroma: fresh, strong

 Synonyms: Gournay cheese

 Boursin is a creamy, spreadable brand of Gournay cheese invented by Francois Boursin in 1957.
 When it was first developed in Normandy, Boursin named it after his small hometown of Gournay and limited the production to Croisy-sur-Eure in France.
-After the acquisition of the company by Groupe Bel, production started in United States for North American distribution.
+After the acquisition of the company by Groupe Bel, production started in the United States for North American distribution.
 Even though Boursin is available today in more than 30 countries, it has achieved maximum popularity in France.

 Add the original Boursin cheese to salads, pasta or serve it as a typical appetizer.
 It can be spread on crackers and bread or used on raw vegetables such as carrots, celery and peppers.
 Also, the cheese melts well to create a smooth sauce for pasta and chicken.
-This cheese is a favorite brand amongst top chefs.
+This cheese is a favourite brand amongst top chefs.
 Confidently pair, dry white wine or fruity red wine such as Beaujolais with Boursin.